 Fried batter balls filled with chopped octopus, pieces of tempura, ginger and onion and deep fried in batter.
 Then garnished with takoyaki sauce and garnished.
-They are cooked in their own iron griddles and served very hot.
+The cooking takes place on their own iron griddles and served very hot.
 Originating in the Kansai region Takoyaki spread through Japan rapidly.
 Now, as well as being a popular street food is now served in restaurants and even supermarkets.
-This street food is eaten by people of all ages.
+This street food a favorite with people of all ages.

 Feijoada, which the national dish of Brazil, is a thick stew made with different cuts of pork and beans.
 Dating back to colonial times, where it was cooked in a clay pot, the dish is popular throughout the Portuguese speaking world.
-Unlike many of the other dishes on this list, which are designed to be eaten on the go, Feijoada is a dish to be savored.
+Unlike many of the other dishes on this list, which are foods to eat on the go, Feijoada is a dish to savor.
 Brazilians enjoy it on celebratory occasions and watching football matches.

 India: Vada Pav

-Vada Pav was created in 1971 by Ashok Vaidy who sold from a stall outside Dadar.
-The dish is spiced, deep fried potato garnished with different chutneys.
-The Vada is the spicy potato filling fried in batter and the Laddi Pav is the bread roll it is served in.
-Now one of the most popular street foods in India.
+Vada Pav dates back to 1971 by Ashok Vaidy who sold from a stall outside Dadar.
+The dish is spicy, deep fried potato garnished with different chutneys.
+The Vada is the spicy potato filling fried in batter and the Laddi Pav is the bread roll that people serve it with.
+Now Vada Pav is one of the most popular street foods in India.
 The 23rd August is now a World National Vada Pav day.

-Combining the international word for curry and the German word for sausage this street food is now eaten throughout Germany There are two stories of how Currywurst was created.
+Combining the international word for curry and the German word for sausage this street food is now eaten throughout Germany There are two stories about the creation of Currywurst.
 Berliners claim it was invented by a berlin hot-dog seller who mixed together curry powder, Worcester sauce and ketchup in an attempt to boost flagging sales.
-The nearby town of Hamburg claim it was by a seller who broke ketchup and curry bottles and tried the resulting mix before cleaning it up.
+The nearby town of Hamburg claim a seller who broke ketchup and curry bottles is the creator.
+He tried the resulting mix and found it delicious.
 The name of Currywurst is the name of the sauce which covers the hot dog and it is delicious.
 Germany has proud tradition of making the best sausages in the world and there is a lot of regional variation with different sausages for you to try with your Currywurst.